alexyzha/AStar-Visualizer/README.md

 With all that out of the way, we can finally move on to the actual algorithm part of A\*.

+**The Algorithm Part: 😳**

 We'll create a "Node" struct because every node contains more information than can be stored in a matrix of doubles.
-T
+Although we have the H-scores (if you have no idea what I'm talking for all the nodes